 Enterprise Car Club

 Enterprise Car Club is an hourly, self-service car rental company, available to members 24/7/365.
 This is the only car club in the Garden City and provides members with another sustainable transport option.
-The first vehicle is in its dedicated space at Castle Hill Community Centre and the number of vehicles on site will increase with demand.
-This is currently a hybrid vehicle, but electric cars are planned for the future.
+Two vehicles are in dedicated spaces at Castle Hill Community Centre and the number of vehicles on site will increase with demand.
+There is currently one hybrid vehicle and one electric vehicle.
 For more information on how to join click here.

 Kent County Council offer a car-sharing scheme – a great way to save costs, meet new people, save wear and tear on your own vehicle and reduce pollution.
 Or, consider setting up your own arrangements with your neighbours if you’re travelling in the same direction.
 Find out more here.

 Community transport provides bus or car services if people cannot access public transport.
 The community transport programme is organised by Kent County Council, with further information provided here.